Programming

 If you're a web designer wanting to add a Really Simple Syndication (RSS) feed to your web site, check out my new online ATOM 1.0 creation utility.
 It's a simple tool, but it should be enough to get you started creating your own RSS feeds for your web site.
 Feel free to join the XHTMLDesign mailing list if you want to discuss the topic further or locate other tools for RSS creation.

 A new version of my old mingw FAQ revised for current use is now accessible.
-I will be updating it as I learn new information on best practices to working with this compiler.
+I will be updating it as I learn new information on best practices for working with this compiler.

 I've also put together my favorite tips for working with and customizing the SciTE programming editor.
 I will continue to add new tips I find worth sharing.